Why my clients stop watching YouTube

 And this drastic change happened in just a few sprints.
 Isn’t it amazing?

-Lucy & YouTube
+How Lucy stopped watching YouTube

 Lucy is a student from Korea.
 She came to me because she had to do a lot of school projects and essays during the summer.
 She didn’t feel productive.
 Most importantly, she was constantly distracted by YouTube videos and other digital entertainment.
 Instead of studying, she would spend hours on YouTube.